-More recently, Gabriella has been a private singing tutor at the Vocal Hub Collective and during this time she has been mentored and inspired by many industry professionals and has been teaching providing singing lessons for the last four years.
+More recently, Gabriella has been a private singing tutor at the Vocal Hub Collective and during this time she has been mentored and inspired by many industry professionals and has been teaching singing lessons for the last four years.
 Gabriella actively works as a singer/songwriter under the stage name ‘Stellie’.
 Since releasing her debut single in 2019, she has showcased at BIGSOUND, as well as supported much-loved Australian acts such as Lime Cordiale, Winston Surfshirt, Didirri and G-Flip at massive sold out shows.
-More recently, she has played at the WOMADelaide Summersounds festivals in Adelaide.
-In 2020 she released her debut EP and played a soldout headline show at the Lion Arts Factory.
+More recently, she has played at the WOMADelaide and Summersounds festivals in Adelaide.
+In 2020 she released her debut EP and played a sold out headline show at the Lion Arts Factory.

 Nikki is a passionate, versatile performer and teacher with experience in musical theatre, dance and cabaret.
 She has trained with some of Adelaide’s top vocal and acting teachers, including Rosanne Hosking and Stefanie Rossi, completed a Certificate IV in Dance at the Australian Company of Performing Arts in 2018, and is in her third year of the Bachelor of Musical Theatre program at the Elder Conservatorium of Music.

-Nikki is a regular Broadway Sessions performer, children’s entertainer, and Nikki is a force to be reckoned within the Adelaide theatre scene.
+Nikki is a regular Broadway Sessions performer, children’s entertainer, and is a force to be reckoned with in the Adelaide musical theatre scene.
 Nikki’s first musical was in Segue Productions Heathers The Musical in which she played Heather Chandler.
 She made her Fringe debut in 2020 in the return season of Friendly Feminism, working with former Theatre Bugs Private Singing Teachers Mim Sarre and Jemma Allen.
 During her second year at the Elder Conservatorium, Nikki performed in the choir for Chess The Musical at Her Majesty’s Theatre, and was featured in the second year student production of Urinetown as Mrs Millennium and performed 2 shows as understudy to the role of Josephine “Old Ma” Strong.

 Nikki loves teaching and is excited to share the skills she has learned through her own training and knowledge of vocal techniques.
 Her aim is to create a safe space for students to build their confidence and skills both on and off the stage.